CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMetricsMetricCriterion.md

 ```

 ### -TopSort
-Method on how to sort the result rows.
+Method for sorting the result rows.

 ```yaml
 Type: string